Fujiko Fujio: Biography

 In 1968, Abiko started making manga for a more mature audience, with titles such as Kuroi Salesman.
 In the 1970s, Abiko focused on both adult and boys' manga.
 The style was full of black humor.
 Fujimoto focused on both adult and childhood manga.
 His style was notable for its sense of wonder.

 Doraemon was created in 1969.
 Since around 1974, its popularity has skyrocketed among Japanese children.
 CoroCoro Comic released its first issue in 1977 to showcase the works of Fujiko Fujio.
 With syndication of Doraemon on TV Asahi in 1979, a surge of popularity saw up to a dozen collaborative and solo works by Fujimoto and Abiko picked up for publication and syndication throughout the 1980s.
 Doraemon is the only work by the duo to ever get an official release in English-speaking countries, most notably the United States, though English dubs of work such as Perman and Ninja Hattori-kun have aired in Asia to less fanfare.
 Bones have produced an adaptation of Fujimoto's series Time Patrol Bon for Netflix, an unusual move due to the original series' obscurity.

 In 1987, citing creative differences, Fujimoto and Abiko ended their long partnership to concentrate on solo projects.
 From now on, Abiko would work at Fujiko Studio K.K. and Fujimoto in Fujiko F. Fujio Pro K.K.
-Abiko adopted the pen name Fujiko Fujio A, while Fujimoto adopted the pen name Fujiko F. Fujio.
+Abiko adopted the pen name Fujiko A. Fujio, while Fujimoto adopted the pen name Fujiko F. Fujio.

 According to Abiko, the cause for the dissolution of the partnership was due to Fujimoto discovering he had stomach cancer in 1986, and both Fujimoto and Abiko had a desire to settle copyright and financial issues before the other died.

 Fujimoto died of liver failure at a hospital in Shinjuku on September 23, 1996.

 A documentary was aired on TV Asahi on February 19, 2006, chronicling the life and times of Fujiko F. Fujio.

 The Fujiko F. Fujio Museum opened in Kawasaki, Kanagawa on September 3, 2011, which features a reproduction of Fujio's studio and a display of their artwork.

 Abiko died of natural causes at his home in Kawasaki on April 6, 2022.